 Registration for the garden waste service is currently closed.
 There will be another opportunity to sign up in February 2019.

-If you would like us to email you a reminder when registration opens register your interest below.
+To get a reminder when registration opens, register your interest below.

-If you have not signed up to the garden waste service and no longer want your brown bin then we will arrange to uplift it for you, but you must let us know before 30 November.
+If you no longer want your brown bin we will arrange to uplift it for you.

 - Earlier this year an annual £25 fee was introduced to collect brown garden waste bins.
 The service now runs fortnightly throughout the year, instead of once every three weeks.

 - Registration for the garden waste service is currently closed and will re-open in February.
 Please sign up for an email reminder and we'll let you know when you can sign up again.